Household Hazardous Waste

 Hazardous waste disposal is NOT available at SCARCE.
 View a list of locations below.

-Update Mar 2020: The drop-off locations below may be subject to closures due to the COVID-19 outbreak.
+Update June 2020: Many drop-off locations are returning to normal hours however, they may be subject to closures.
 Please check with each location before making a drop-off.
+Patrons are asked to stay in their vehicles and make items easily accessible.

 Cleaning supplies, batteries, lead paint, and yard chemicals pose a threat to our soil, water, and air if not disposed of properly.
 Despite being common household materials, they should never be disposed of at home.